alphagov/verify-service-provider/README.md

 | MSA_METADATA_URL | The URL to the MSA's metadata       |

-Verify Service Provider is a Dropwizard application, so you can also configure it with the [options provided by Dropwizard](https://www.dropwizard.io).
+The VSP is a Dropwizard application, so you can also configure it with the [options provided by Dropwizard][dropwizard](https://www.dropwizard.io).

 ## Contribute to the Verify Service Provider